top of page

 • "Is this a good time to bring up…?"

-These phrases can give you an idea of how to interrupt someone in the context of a virtual meeting politely.
+These phrases can give you an idea of how to politely interrupt someone in a virtual meeting.
 In general, phrasing your interjection as a question, whether about the contributions of another meeting participant or requesting the floor from a facilitator or manager, can help you come across as polite rather than rude when you need to speak.

 More Tips For Speaking Up On Zoom